 Hip Resurfacing Surgery at Boulder Community Hospital

 We use a patient-centered approach to medical care.
-Every patient receives a personalized care plan that guides the entire medical team -- from the technicians who prepare the surgical suite to the rehabilitation therapists who help the patient take his first steps after surgery -- to deliver the best possible care in a safe and comfortable environment.
+Every patient receives a personalized care plan that guides the entire medical team — from the technicians who prepare the surgical suite to the rehabilitation therapists who will help you take your first steps after surgery.
 We’ll chaperon you through every step of the surgical process and keep your family members in the loop, too.

 We offer a comprehensive range of services including a dedicated orthopedic unit where all clinical staff specialize in the treatment of orthopedic problems, physical therapy and home care.